 Months of entry

-The Population Health MSc will provide the core skills needed to work in public health, as well as offering a wide range of optional modules which can be targeted towards a range of careers in or parallel to this area including: health policy, programme management, health inequalities, and urban and environmental planning.
+The MSc Population Health provides you with the key skills for a career in public health.
+Through a range of optional modules, it also provides the opportunity to progress a career in range of parallel areas, including health policy, programme management, health inequalities and urban and environmental planning.

 Course contact details